FEBRUARY 19, 2024

 Senior Solution Architect

 Valentin is a Solution Architect at Flowable.
-Besides consulting customers on the best implementation of Flowable, he is currently focused on enhancing the developer experience through documentation improvements and video tutorials.
+Besides consulting customers on the best implementation of Flowable, he is currently focused on enhancing the developer experience through documentation improvements and epic video tutorials.

 Share this Blog post

-Engineering | OCTOBER 17, 2024
+Engineering | DECEMBER 23, 2024

-Engineering | JULY 3, 2024
+Engineering | NOVEMBER 14, 2024